-Pharmacists must ensure that they have the required knowledge, clinical skills and judgement to safely prescribe for minor ailments including consulting appropriate resources if required.
-Pharmacists must also follow OCP's Standards of Practice to use evidence from relevant sources to inform their activities and to critically evaluate medication and related information.
-Pharmacists have an ethical obligation to ensure information provided to patients is current and consistent with the best available evidence.
+Pharmacy operators participating in the publicly funded program for minor ailment services in Ontario pharmacies pharmacists must ensure that their pharmacists carrying out the minor ailment services have the required knowledge, clinical skills and judgement to provide minor ailment services and safely prescribe for minor ailments including consulting appropriate resources if required.
+The pharmacy operators must also ensure that their pharmacists carrying out the minor ailment services follow OCP's Standards of Practice to use evidence from relevant sources to inform their activities and to critically evaluate medication and related information.
+Pharmacy operators must ensure information provided by pharmacists carrying out the minor ailment services to eligible persons is current and consistent with the best available evidence.